open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/ldap.md

 ---
 sidebar_position: 4
 sidebar_label: LDAP
-title: LDAP Configuration | Enterprise OPA
+title: LDAP Configuration | EOPA
 ---

 # LDAP

-Enterprise OPA's support for pulling in data from any LDAP server makes it possible to have all your user and groups data managed in directory services available for policy evaluations in Enterprise OPA.
+EOPA's support for pulling in data from any LDAP server makes it possible to have all your user and groups data managed in directory services available for policy evaluations in EOPA.

 ## Example Configuration

-The LDAP integration is provided via the `data` plugin, and needs to be enabled in Enterprise OPA's configuration.
+The LDAP integration is provided via the `data` plugin, and needs to be enabled in EOPA's configuration.

 ### Minimal